 Simultaneous Localization and Mapping

-The first step is to be able to localize the robot in the pipeline network with good accuracy in order to locate the defects found during the inspection.
+We are able to localize the robot in the pipeline network with good accuracy and consequently locate the defects found during the inspection.
 The localization problem is usually tightly connected with the map of the environment in which the robot has to localize itself in.
-Thus, Simultaneous Localization and Mapping algorithms (SLAM) are employed to reconstruct 2D/3D maps of the pipeline networks and simultaneously estimate the robot location.
+Simultaneous Localization and Mapping algorithms are employed to reconstruct 2D/3D maps of the pipeline networks and simultaneously estimate the robot location.